 - Create your pattern for the body piece of your wrap.
 You will want it to be 19 inches at the tallest point, 16.5 inches at the bottom width, 13.75 inches at the skinniest portion in the middle, and the top angled corners at 5 inches each.
 That will make the top 9.5 inches in width.

-- Cut two pieces of fabric for the straps that are 22×80 inches long, and then cut two that are 11×32 inches from the remaining fabric.
+- Cut two pieces of fabric 22 inches wide by 80 inches long for the straps.
+Then cut two pieces 11 inches by 32 inches from the remaining fabric.